quiltdata/quilt/docs/api-reference/cli.md

 Verify that package contents matches a given directory

 positional arguments:
   name                 Name of package, in the USER/PKG format

 optional arguments:

-  -h, --help           show this help message and exit --registry REGISTRY  Registry where package is located, usually s3://MY-BUCKET --top-hash TOP_HASH  Hash of package to verify
+  -h, --help           show this help message and exit --registry REGISTRY  Registry where package is located, usually s3://MY-
+                       BUCKET
+  --top-hash TOP_HASH  Hash of package to verify
-  --dir DIR            Directory to verify --extra-files-ok     Whether extra files in the directory should cause a failure
+  --dir DIR            Directory to verify --extra-files-ok     Whether extra files in the directory should cause a
+                       failure

 ```
 ## Environment variables